 Next Step Living Partnership to Save Shoppers More than $3 Million in Energy Costs over Five Years

-In early 2013, Stop & Shop New England, which includes 214 stores in Massachusetts, Connecticut and Rhode Island, was looking for ways to further the three goals of its Better Neighbor Promise: Care for the environment, support the community and better the lives of the supermarket giant’s customers.
+In early 2013, Stop & Shop New England, which includes 214 stores, was looking for ways to further the three goals of its Better Neighbor Promise: Care for the environment, support the community and better the lives of the supermarket giant’s customers.
 By partnering with Next Step Living, New England’s leading provider of home energy solutions, Stop & Shop has taken measurable strides towards fulfilling that promise.

 “Stop & Shop is known for its leadership and environmental stewardship," says Jihad Rizkallah, vice president of responsible retailing for Ahold USA Retail.
 "One environmental goal of our responsible-retailing commitment is to reduce our company's carbon footprint by 20% by 2015, by reducing our consumption of electricity and natural gas, reducing refrigerant leaks and so on."